xjiangmed/LTUDA/README.md

 ### Data preparation
 - Toy dataset: partially labeled images are sampled from AbdomenCT-1K.
 - Partially labeled dataset: a union of four benchmark datasets (LiTS, MSD-Spleen, KiTS and NIH82).
-We evaluate the performance of the multi-organ segmentation model trained on partially labeled data on two external datasets, BTCV and AbdomenCT-1K.
+We evaluate the performance of the multi-organ segmentation model trained on partially labeled dataset on two external datasets, BTCV and AbdomenCT-1K.

 Dataset | source
 --- | :---: